 There are many reports of Franklin’s Gulls during Jun-Jul and flocks during this period are often comprised of a high proportion of immature non-breeding birds.
 High counts include as many as 730 at Lake McConaughy, Keith Co 20 Jun 2004, and 158 there 15 Jun 2003, about one third of which were in first alternate plumage, the rest alternate adults.
 Numbers are fewest in early Jul.

-Winter: Although this species normally winters in South America, there are several Dec reports and 13 in the period 3 Jan-8 Feb.
-Only four of these 13 reports are prior to 2000.
+Winter: Although this species normally winters in South America, there are 18 reports in the period 13 Dec-18 Feb, only six of these prior to 2000.
 A single alternate-plumaged bird successfully overwintered at Lake McConaughy 14 Dec-21 Feb 1993-94 (Silcock and Rosche 1994).

 UNSM: University of Nebraska State Museum

 Burger, J. and M. Gochfeld.
 2020.
 Franklin’s Gull (Leucophaeus pipixcan), version 1.0.
 In Birds of the World (A. F. Poole, Editor).
 Cornell Lab of Ornithology, Ithaca, NY, USA. https://doi.org/10.2173/bow.fragul.01.